 - Who will be using the room?
 Is it an en suite, or a family bathroom that needs to take into account the needs of small children?
-Perhaps there is an elderly member of the family that needs to be considered.

 - Will you need a bath, or would a shower be sufficient for your needs?
 Or would you ideally like both?

 - How much storage will you need for towels, toiletries and other bathroom essentials?

 Once you have answers to these questions, you can begin to think about drawing up a plan for your small bathroom.

 To draw up a plan, measure the internal dimensions of the room, taking doors and windows into account, as well as any features such as sloping ceilings, awkward corners etc. Using graph paper, draw a scaled plan (using a 10:1 ratio).